WHO pulls out of EAT-Lancet event after criticism from Italy

 In January, we wrote about the release of the sweeping EAT Lancet Report, produced by the 19-member self-appointed commission.
 One of the report’s main, highly controversial recommendations, was that red meat consumption would have to be cut by 80% to save the planet from climate change.

 Since the release of the report, the privately-funded commission has been embarking on a high-profile world-wide tour, holding large public media events about the publication in cities around the globe.
-The Geneva event, March 28, went ahead as planned but was sponsored by Norway rather than the
+The Geneva event, March 28, went ahead as planned but was sponsored by Norway rather than the WHO.

 While no one is arguing that climate change is not a real threat that requires real solutions, many have criticized the EAT-Lancet report for lacking scientific evidence for its recommendations.
 The commission instead, critics note, arbitrarily imposed a top-down, ideologically-driven edict about how people should eat that does not reflect optimal nutrition for human health nor the role of well-raised livestock in revitalizing soil and sequestering carbon, which can help reduce the effects of climate change.